eclipse-qrisp/Qrisp/documentation/source/reference/Examples/QAOA.rst

     Given a graph $G=(V,E)$, find a subset $S\subset V$ such that the number of edgest between $S$ and $V\text{\\} S$ is the largest.

-First we import the necessary functions and packages, create a graph `G` we will be cutting, define a quantum argument `qarg` we'll be acting on, as well as specify the depth of our algorithm.
+First we import the necessary functions and packages, create a graph ``G`` we will be cutting, define a quantum argument ``qarg`` we'll be acting on, as well as specify the depth of our algorithm.
 ::
-  from qrisp.qaoa import QAOAProblem from qrisp.qaoa.problems.maxCut import maxcut_obj,create_maxcut_cl_cost_function,create_maxcut_cost_operator
-  from qrisp.qaoa import RX_mixer
+  from qrisp.qaoa import QAOAProblem, maxcut_obj,create_maxcut_cl_cost_function,create_maxcut_cost_operator, RX_mixer
   from qrisp import QuantumArray, QuantumVariable import networkx as nx from operator import itemgetter